multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 Note that we rely on the fairness of submissions and do not hide the ground truth for the test split.
 It is publicly available for benchmarking as a part of the MTG-Jamendo dataset outside this challenge.
 For transparency and reproducibility, we encourage the participants to publically release their code under an open-source/free software license.

-## Baseline approach
+## Baselines
+### VGG-ish baseline approach
 We used a broadly used [vgg-ish architecture](https://arxiv.org/pdf/1606.00298.pdf) as our baseline.
 It consists of five 2D convolutional layers followed by a dense connection.
 Reproducible codes are available in [mtg-jamendo-dataset repository](https://github.com/MTG/mtg-jamendo-dataset).
 We trained our model for 1000 epochs and used the validation set to choose the best model.
+Then we have found optimizal decision thresholds for the activation values individually for each tag, maximizing macro F-score ([script](https://github.com/MTG/mtg-jamendo-dataset/blob/master/scripts/mediaeval2019/calculate_decisions.py)).

 Our experimental result was:
 ```
-roc_auc: 0.7258
-pr_auc: 0.1077
+ROC-AUC 	0.725821
+PR-AUC 	0.107734
+precision-macro 	0.138216
+recall-macro 	0.308650
+F-score-macro 	0.165694
+precision-micro 	0.116097
+recall-micro 	0.373480
+F-score-micro 	0.177133
 ```

 and tag-wise AUCs were:

 ```